 - 1. This office will review each application package to determine if it is complete within approximately fifteen (15) calendar days of receipt.
 If the application is not complete, this office will notify the project proponent within 30 calendar days of the information that is missing. - 2.
-When this office determines an application is complete, but the activity cannot be authorized by a LOP, we will notify the applicant within 15 calendar days of the determination with guidance on a potential alternate permit type (general permit or standard permit) and the application will be withdrawn. - 3.
-If the application is determined complete and appears to meet the terms and conditions of this procedure, this office will notify the project proponent that the proposed activity is being evaluated for a LOP. - 4.
+When this office determines an application is complete, but the activity cannot be authorized by a LOP, we will notify the project proponent within 15 calendar days of the determination with guidance on a potential alternate permit type (general permit or standard permit) and the application will be withdrawn. - 3.
+If at any time during the process this office determines the activity does not meet the requirements for authorization under this LOP, we will immediately notify the project proponent, terminate the LOP process, and proceed to an alternate permitting process.
+Reasons for terminating the LOP process include potential for the proposed activity to result in significant impacts, non-compliance with the U.S. Environmental Protection Agency (USEPA) Section 404(b)(1) Guidelines for Specification of Disposal Sites (Section 404(b)(1) Guidelines), public interest, appreciable opposition, or controversy.

+- 4. If the application is determined complete and appears to meet the requirements for authorization under this LOP, this office will notify the project proponent that the proposed activity is being evaluated for a LOP. - 5.
 This office will notify the applicable state and federal permitting agencies of the proposed application for a LOP by email and request comments within fifteen (15) calendar days of receipt of the email notice.
 This office may extend the comment period at the request of a reviewing agency due to extenuating circumstances, by no more than seven (7) calendar days and will also initiate consultation(s) as necessary with the permitting agencies and/or tribes.
-Any problems identified during the notification process with the state and federal review agencies will be resolved before a decision on the LOP application is made. - 5.
+Any problems identified during the notification process with the state and federal review agencies will be resolved before a decision on the LOP application is made. - 6.
 This office will notify the project proponent of any additional information needed to complete its evaluation, including sufficient information to initiate any required consultation(s) under Section 106 of the NHPA, Section 7 of the ESA, and/or Section 305(b)(2) of the Magnussen-Stevens Act.
-If the project proponent does not respond to the request for additional information within 30 calendar days, the application will automatically be withdrawn.

-- 6. The project proponent must provide a copy of the Section 401 of the Clean Water Act (CWA 401) certification decision to this office to ensure the activity complies with CWA 401.
-In most cases, compliance will be demonstrated by providing a copy of the individual water quality certification. - 7.
+If the project proponent does not respond to the request for additional information within 30 calendar days, the application will be withdrawn. - 7.
+The project proponent must provide a copy of the Section 401 of the Clean Water Act (CWA 401) certification decision to this office to ensure the activity complies with CWA 401.
+In most cases, compliance will be demonstrated by providing a copy of the individual water quality certification. - 8.
 This office will make a LOP decision within 30 days of completing any necessary consultation or, if no consultation is necessary, within 30 days of the end of the agency comment period.
 The decision will be based on whether the activity meets the terms of this procedure, complies with USEPA's Section 404(b)(1) Guidelines and with other applicable laws, and would not be contrary to the public interest.
-To ensure less than significant effects, this office may include special conditions in the LOP.
+To ensure less than significant effects, this office may add special conditions to the LOP.